-Twelve years after the collapse of the World Trade Center, the senseless tragedy is still fresh in most Americans’ minds.
-Though construction on the new World Trade Center is nearing completion, and 1 World Trade Center now stands in the Twin Towers’ place, the New York skyline, depicted in countless photographs, will never be the same.
+Years after the collapse of the World Trade Center, the senseless tragedy is still fresh in most Americans’ minds.
+Though construction on the new World Trade Center has been completed, and 1 World Trade Center now stands in the Twin Towers’ place, the New York skyline, depicted in countless photographs, will never be the same.

 The original World Trade Center, designed by Minoru Yamasaki, took seven years to build.
 Its architecture was innovative, and the project monumental–164 buildings had to be torn down to make room for its construction, and it was to be the tallest building in the world.
 The North and South Towers were constructed around central core columns and had load-bearing walls, which made for an interesting, hollow look during construction.
 This photo, taken at sunrise in 1972, is a rare and beautiful look at the towers under construction the year before the WTC’s ceremonial opening on April 4, 1973.